-4.6 Increase on Water quota
+3.2.2.6 Increase on Water quota

 An application to increase the water quota was made to Department of Water and Sanitation however it was rejected on the basis that Tzaneen Dam has reached its firm yield of 60 million cubic meters per annum.
-DWS has appointed Lepelle Northern Water as an implementing agent of Greater Letaba Water Development Project (GleWap).
-Part of the project is to raise the Tzaneen Dam wall by three meters which will then increase the storage capacity from 157 million cubic meters to 203 million cubic meters, this will increase the firm yield with 6% from 60million m3/a to 66million m3/a.
+The Department of Water Sanitation had in 2017 commenced with the project to raise the Tzaneen Dam wall by three (3) meters to increase the storage capacity from 157 000 000 m3 to 203 000 000 m3.
+This will increase the firm yield from 60 000 000 m3 to 66 000 000 m3 per annum.

 The following progress has been made on site:

-- The stock piling of materials for earthworks is 100% completed - The demolishing of part of the existing was completed in 2017. - The construction works was initially anticipated to commence next year in April 2018 but has not started yet due to budget constraints from DWS
+- The stockpiling of materials for earthworks is 100% completed - The demolishing of part of the existing was completed in 2017. - The construction works was anticipated to commence in April 2018 but had been delayed due to budget constraints from DWS